 - Meningococcal disease can lead to serious infections including meningitis (inflammation of the brain membranes) and sepsis (blood poisoning or septicaemia).
 These illnesses can develop quickly and can cause serious disability or even death.

 - Common symptoms of meningococcal disease include sudden fever, a high fever, headache, sleepiness, joint and muscle pains.
-If you have these symptoms, get urgent medical attention.
+If you have these symptoms, get urgent medical help.

-- Those most at risk are babies and young children under 5 years, teenagers and young adults, people with weakened immune systems or living in shared accommodation or overcrowded housing.
+- Those most at risk are babies and young children under 5 years of age, teenagers and young adults, and people with weakened immune systems or living in shared accommodation (eg, university halls) or overcrowded housing.

-- Meningococcal disease is treated with antibiotics – it cannot be treated at home.
+- Meningococcal disease is treated with antibiotics – it can't be treated at home.

 - Vaccination against meningococcal disease protects against most, but not all types of meningococcal disease.